hooks into lowland forest canopy trees

 - Population

 - Populations are considered stable in remaining forest fragments.
 The species is common in lowland forests throughout New Zealand.
-It is threatened by ongoing habitat loss and competition from invasive exotic blackberry.
+Threatened by ongoing habitat loss.

 - Conservation Status